Cell Classification of Gelfand $S_n$-Graphs: Abstract

 \section{Abstract}

-Kazhdan and Lusztig introduced the $W$-graphs, which represent the multiplication action of the standard basis on the canonical bais in the Iwahori-Hecke algebra.
-In the Hecke algebra module, Marberg defined two generalied $W$-graphs, called the Gelfand $W$-graphs.
-The classification of the molecules of the type $\A$ Gelfand $S_n$-graphs are determined by two RSK-like insertion algorithms.
+Kazhdan and Lusztig introduced the $W$-graphs, which represent the multiplication action of the standard basis on the canonical basis in the Iwahori--Hecke algebra.
+In the Hecke algebra module, Marberg defined two generalised $W$-graphs, called the Gelfand $W$-graphs.
+The classification of the molecules of the type $A$ Gelfand $S_n$-graphs is determined by two RSK-like insertion algorithms.
+For the row graph, the key dominance comparison is obtained from Greene's theorem, while the column case is handled by a direct analysis of bumping paths.
 We finish the classification of cells by proving that every molecule in the $S_n$-graphs is indeed a cell.